blaenk/wp-recaptcha/readme.txt

 == ChangeLog ==

-= Version 2.9.6 =
+= Version 3.0 =
+* Rewrote the entire plugin in an object-oriented manner with separation of concerns in mind to increase maintainability and extensibility
+* Redesigned the options page for the plugin
+* Fixed the issue where comments would not be saved if the reCAPTCHA was entered incorrectly (or not entered at all) = Version 2.9.6 =
 * Fixed a careless bug affecting custom hidden emails
 * Fixed broken links in readme.txt